ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 California.—It appears from a table publish­
 ed in the New York Herald of the 6th inst.,
 that the appropriations made at the last session
-of Congress exclusively for California, amoun
+of Congress exclusively for California, amount
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mnhi:batch_mnhi_foxtrot_ver01:data:sn83016750:00383347166:1852112701:0260/pct:73.439391,3.212172,22.375929,93.941955/!600,600/0/default.jpg"/>
 </td>